patstar123/go-base/README.md

-# meeting-base
+# go-base
-base of meeting services
+common libraries for go